 The 'research degree' means either a PhD or an MLitt.
 Since most research graduate students are PhD students, the following will mainly concern them; any differences for MLitt students will be noted where appropriate.
-The Research Degree Co-ordinator is Gerard Casey (gerard.casey@ucd.ie), who is responsible for all academic and pastoral needs of research graduate students.
+The Research Degree Co-ordinator is Maria Baghramian (maria.baghramian@ucd.ie) who is responsible for all academic and pastoral needs of research graduate students.

 The Department of Philosophy of Trinity College Dublin and the School of Philosophy of University College Dublin have combined some elements of their respective doctoral programmes.
 Formally the two institutions remain separate: each student will be registered in and graduate from only one institution, the one where his or her supervisor is based.
-But the doctoral programme involves a first year of coursework at both institutions, as explained below.
+But the doctoral programme involves an opportunity to complete coursework at both institutions during the first year of study, as explained below.
 Most of the informal and social activities will involve students from both institutions as if they were one group.